 Steps to Cure and Prevent This

 You can stop gum disease by preventing plaque and tartar from building up on your teeth and gums.
 Brushing twice a day and flossing once daily is the best way to help prevent plaque formation therefore preventing gum disease.
 An antibacterial mouthwash can also protect your teeth and gums against disease.
 Sugar-free gum is also helpful as it stimulates saliva which is naturally cleansing.

 Our hygienist will advise you on the best oral hygiene regime to suit your personal needs.

-Sealants can be applied by your dentist or hygienist & the procedure is simple & fast with very little if any, discomfort .First the teeth will be cleaned & thoroughly rinsed.
+Sealants can be applied by your dentist or hygienist and the procedure is simple and fast with very little if any, discomfort .First the teeth will be cleaned and thoroughly rinsed.
 An acid solution or gel will then be applied to the tooth to help the sealant bond with the tooth.
-The sealant material will then be painted on to the tooth & allowed to dry & harden with the use of a special curing light.
+The sealant material will then be painted on to the tooth and allowed to dry and harden with the use of a special curing light.
 It generally takes only a few minutes to seal each tooth.
 Once applied sealants can last from five to ten years.